openutm/flight-spotlight/documents/installation-instructions.md

 ## Stage 3 Clone Repository

-We will clone the Github repsository and download load the latest Docker Compose file.
+We will clone the Github repository and download load the latest Docker Compose file.

 ### 3.1 Download the software and setup Environment variables